Braze is a marketing automation platform for mobile apps, with user analytic, segmentation, push, and email marketing feature sets.

 SegmentMembership.
 The value of this attribute is a list of mParticle audience IDs that match the user.
 Audience IDs can be found in the main Audience list view.
 For example, given these three audiences:

 A user who is a member of both

 Ibiza Dreamers, you need to create a matching segment in Braze using the mParticle Audience ID,

 matches regex option, and not

 equals, or users with membership in more than one audience will not be matched.

-For each audience that matches a user, mParticle creates a custom attribute in Braze, based on the External Name of the audience.
-For example, a user who is a member of
+mParticle creates a custom attribute in Braze for each audience that a user belongs to, based on the External Name of the audience.
+For example, a user who is a member of audience

 Possible Parisians will show the attribute